 What Does the Prosecution Have to Prove for a Stalking Conviction?

 A fundamental aspect of any prosecutor’s case is establishing that the defendant acted with what is known as mens rea.
-This is a formal way of saying that the defendant acted with with "criminal intent”.
+This is a formal way of saying that the defendant acted with "criminal intent”.
 In this context, criminal intent means that deliberate and/or intentional decisions were made by the defendant with the specific and explicit purpose of achieving some criminal result.
 In the case of stalking, the criminal result may be to threaten and/or harass the victim as well as using the behavior of stalking as a precursor to a more serious crime like sexual assault.

 Furthermore, in order to get a conviction for a stalking charge, then the prosecutor’s office must also prove, beyond a reasonable doubt, the following elements: